ARTICLE I - NAME

 Section 3.2.6 Corporate: Corporate members shall be companies or organizations that support the mission, purposes, and goals of the Society.

 Section 3.2.7 International: International members reside in areas outside of the USA and shall be active members that are duly licensed nurses who currently practice in good standing, at least part-time, in perianesthesia nursing, or in the management, teaching, or research of perianesthesia nursing.

 Section 3.3 Representation.
-Active members in good standing may hold office.
-Active and retired members in good standing may serve on or chair a committee of the Association.
-All active members in good standing may vote on matters of business brought before the Association.
+All Active, Retired, and Honorary members in good standing shall have the right to hold an office in AzPANA.
+All active, retired and honorary members in good standing may vote on matters of business brought before the Association.
 Proxy voting is not permitted.

 Section 3.4 Benefits.
 All members of the Association in good standing shall receive all official publications and notices of the Association.

 Section 3.5.1 Application.
 Any person desiring membership in the Association shall submit a membership application, either written or by internet form, to the American Society of PeriAnesthesia Nurses (ASPAN).

 Section 3.5.2 Membership Dues.
 ASPAN dues are determined by ASPAN policy and component dues are determined by the AzPANA Board of Directors.
 Dues are non-refundable.
 Members are delinquent if their dues are not received by ASPAN on or before the member’s anniversary date.
 After that point, membership shall be terminated.

 Section 3.6 Termination.
 Members who do not adhere to the Association bylaws and policies may have their membership terminated by the Board of Directors in collaboration with the ASPAN National Office.
 Termination action shall not be taken until a member is advised of a specific rationale for termination and given opportunity for due process as described in Robert’s Rules of Order, Newly Revised.